mjwelchphd/GalaxyRevisited/README.md

 - Go to the [Lightsail sign-in page](https://lightsail.aws.amazon.com/).
 ![](Resources/images/aws/lightsail-login.png)

 - Click `Create a new AWS account` and follow the instructions to create your AWS account.
-This will be your _permanent_ AWS account logon that you'll use for all AWS services, so keep the email address and password in a safe place.
+This will be your _permanent_ AWS account login that you'll use for all AWS services, so keep the email address and password in a safe place.

 Once you have an AWS account:

 - Enter your AWS root user mail address (the one you used to create your AWS account above) and sign in.
-- If you are asked to do so, complete the "Security check" (Captcha).
+- If you are asked to do so, complete the "Security Check" (Captcha).
 - This will take you to your "Home" page.

 ![](Resources/images/aws/home-page-1.png)